p0lax/skill-calculator/README.md

 - selected data structure covers all the requirements in case the skill tree has only one connection per skill.
 In case we would like to implement a more complex structure of the skill tree we should consider a different way of storing data.
 I've considered other options but decided not to overengineer the simple task with cumbersome data structures for all the cases.
 - sizes of some items(and some colors) are different compared to the example because I didn't have the possibility to measure it precisely.
 - I didn't have time to all the code quality tools setup, so the project doesn't have a prettier and full set of linter rules
-- I covered only basic scenarios and stores with tests, because of the luck of time
+- I covered only basic scenarios and stores with tests, because of the lack of time
 - tool is not tested with other tree configuration, so increasing amount of skills per tree will break the layout